Robinpig/Note/docs/CS/Algorithms/Algorithms.md

 In theoretical analysis of algorithms it is common to estimate their complexity in the asymptotic sense, i.e., to estimate the complexity function for arbitrarily large input.
 Big O notation, Big-omega notation and Big-theta notation are used to this end.

+O-notation characterizes an upper bound on the asymptotic behavior of a function.
+In other words, it says that a function grows no faster than a certain rate, based on the highest-order term.

 An abstract data type (ADT) is a data type that is organized in such a way that the specification of the objects and the specification of the operations on the objects is separated from the representation of the objects and the implementation of the operations.

 > An algorithm is efficient if its running time is polynomial.